timo-reymann/fritzbox-based-presence/README.md

             FB_PRESENCE__DEVICE_NAME_MAPPING: Name=device1,device2|Name2=device1
             FB_PRESENCE__AUTH_PASSWORD: <<password here>>
       ```

+### Start service with docker-compose

 - Run `docker compose up -d`
 - Open your browser at `<host IP>:<public port>`
 - Optionally add to your DynDNS, cloudflared tunnel etc. to make it available

 > For all available options just run the binary without any required variable set to get an overview, or if you are
-> familliar with go code check the [config sources](./pkg/config/main.go)
+> familiar with go code check the [config sources](./pkg/config/main.go)

+### Setup telegram bot

+If you want to use the telegram functionality, follow this guide.

+1. Create your bot with [@BotFather](https://telegram.me/botfather)
+    1. `/newbot`
+    2. Enter the desired name to be displayed in chats e.g. `My Home Stalker`
+    3. Give it a username ending in `bot` e.g. `my_home_stalker_bot
+    4. Copy the token you get, you will need it later
+2. Set up some sugar
+   1. `/setcommands`
+   2. `@your_bot_name`
+   3. ```text
+      home - See who is home
+      online - See who is currently connected to your home
+      ```
+   4. `/setuserpic`
+   5. Send the bot the profile picture you want to see
+3. Configure the service
+    1. Set the env var `FB_PRESENCE__TELEGRAM_BOT_TOKEN` to the token you received
+    2. Set `FB_PRESENCE__TELEGRAM_BOT_ALLOWED_USERS` to a comma seperated list of users that should be allowed to use the bot

 ## Motivation